 Dykeman Farm – Pawling

 About one hour north of central Westchester, Dykeman Farm offers pick-your-own pumpkins, free tractor-pulled hayrides, corn pits, cutout photo ops, and face painting.
-Kids can also enjoy feeding the ducks!
 The shop offers fresh-picked produce, local honey, and fall decor.
-Open weekends from September 29 through October 28, plus Columbus Day.
+Open all October weekends, plus Columbus Day.
 Credit cards are accepted, but the farm does warn that this is dependent on the cell service in the field.

 Fishkill Farms – Hopewell Junction